dandeliion-team/dandeliion-client-api-feedback/README.md

 # dandeliion-client-api-feedback
-This is a private repository dedicated to collecting feedback, bug reports, and feature requests for dandeliion-client.
+This repository is dedicated to collecting feedback, bug reports, and feature requests for dandeliion-client.

 Purpose:
 - To track and manage issues related to dandeliion-client